RocketMan/firefox-nimbus-theme/README.md

 Adwaita theme.
 See the upstream branch or the upstream repo for information on the original code.

-It has been tested on Firefox 68 esr and Firefox 78 esr under Solaris 11.3.
+It has been tested on Firefox 68 esr - Firefox 140 esr under Solaris 11.3.

 ## Screenshot
 ![screenshot](screenshot.png)